ietf-rats-wg/eat/draft-ietf-rats-eat.md

 disassemble it.
 Example include TPMs and Secure Elements.

 The entity should claim the highest security level it achieves and no higher.
-This set is NOT extensible so as to provide a clear common interoperable description of security level to the relying party.
+This set is not extensible so as to provide a common interoperable description of security level to the relying party.
-If a particular implementation considers this claim to be inadequate, they should 1) omit the claim out, 2) define their own proprietary claim or 3) both.
+If a particular implementation considers this claim to be inadequate, it can define its own proprietary claim.
+It may consider including both this claim as a coarse indication of security and its own proprietary claim as a refined indication.

 This claim is not intended as a replacement for a proper end-device security certification schemes such as those based on FIPS 140 {{FIPS-140}}